Twisted 6d $(2,0)$ SCFTs on a Circle: 6d twisted theories in the Cardy limit

 \section{6d twisted theories in the Cardy limit}

 In this section, we explore the Cardy limit of 6d $(2,0)$ theories on \(\mathbb{R}^4\times T^2\) with an outer-automorphism twist.
 The Cardy limit is defined as a limit where momenta are much larger than the central charge of the CFT \cite{Cardy:1986ie, Kim:2019yrz}.
 The free energy in the Cardy limit is usually called the Cardy formula, and it probes the high energy spectrum of the CFT.
 Furthermore, Cardy formulas have been used to account the Bekenstein-Hawking entropy of supersymmetric black holes in various dimensions \cite{Strominger:1996sh, Choi:2018hmj}.
 In the case of 6d, the Cardy formulas of $(2,0)$ $ADE$ theories on \(\mathbb{R}^4\times T^2\) were studied in \cite{Lee:2020rns, Duan:2020cta}.
 The authors obtain the Cardy free energy by summing over the elliptic genera using continuum approximation and S-duality.
+The resulting asymptotic entropy in terms of the charges $(J_1, J_2, P, Q_L, Q_R)$ is

+By solving the saddle point equation from the Cardy formula, the entropy $S$ can be written as a function of charges, and the result for $A_r$-type is\footnote{In \cite{Lee:2020rns}, additional $U(1)^{r+1}$ contribution is considered, here we only consider the non-abelian part.}

-Here, we shall expand their approach to all 6d $(2,0)$ theories, including twisted ones.
+where we define $J_{\pm}=J_1\pm J_2$.
+Here, we shall extend their approach to all 6d $(2,0)$ theories, including twisted ones.

 In order to explore the large momenta limit of the BPS partition function (\ref{eq163_BPSR}), we need to set the momentum-conjugate chemical potentials to be small.
 On \(\mathbb{R}^4\times T^2\), this can be achieved by setting